apoorvaonline/chatgenius/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+No license needed.

 ## Contact
-For questions or feedback, please reach out to [your-email@example.com].
+For questions or feedback, please reach out to francoverma@gmai..com.